Best Self-custody spend Crypto Cards 2026

 - Borrow-against-collateral: Your collateral sits on-chain and you spend credit.
 The issuer can liquidate if your collateral ratio drops.
 Example: ether.fi, Avici

 - Hybrid: Some components are custodial (fiat settlement account) while crypto stays on-chain.
-Example: Jupiter Global
+Some newer cards use this model during early rollout

 All four models are safer than exchange custody, where the company holds 100% of your funds in pooled accounts.